 We start with a development in science or engineering that solves a critical unmet medical need.
-We form a newco, and serve as an interim management team, with one of us taking the lead as the interim CEO.
+We form a newco, (or manage a turnaround) and serve as an interim management team, with one of us taking the lead as the interim CEO.
 We invest our own capital and raise non-dilutive funds while managing the many risk reducing tasks that need to be performed to get our seedlings to the point where they can raise a Series A financing.
 This involves technology licensing, IP strategy, recruitment of an industry-experienced VPR&D, design and execution of risk reducing experiments that establish commercial proof of concept, setting strategy, writing the business plan and financial models, market research, competitor analysis, financing strategy, recruiting the right long-term CEO with decades of operational experience in the appropriate niche.
-Then we raise the Series A, back out and do it again.
+Then we raise the next financing, back out and do it again.

 Duffy is currently the CEO of OmnEcoil, developing medical devices to image and biopsy the prostate under MRI guidance.
 He is an experienced biotech and medical device startup CEO with a strong background in deal negotiation, business startups, raising financing, international business, organizational development, marketing/sales, R&D program management, and corporate strategy.
 CEO stints: Ischemix, Pacgen Biopharmaceuticals, Zelos Therapeutics, Conjuchem, Anika Therapeutics.
 Duffy has raised ca. $200 MM in private and public financings for these firms and in several instances built these companies from an early startup phase to a successful exit point.
 Multinational roles: Managing Director Boots Pharmaceutical Ltd. Nottingham, U.K., General Manager Baxter Baxter Travenol Labs Inc., Director of International OMNIS Surgical, Division Manager Japan Tavenol Ltd. (Baxter, Japan) Tokyo Japan.

-TomegaVax.
-Michael, CEO.
+TomegaVax Michael, CEO.
 Life long effector memory T-cell responses demonstrated in 500 monkeys in several infectious disease.
-Merged with Vir Biotechnology 9/16. $500 MM Series A 10/17 http://www.vir.bio
+Merged with Vir Biotechnology (www.virbio.com), San Francisco,CA 9/16. $600 MM Series A 10/17.
+IPO 10/19 @ $2.4 BB valuation.

-Rachel, CEO.
+Neuramedica www.neuramedica.us Oregon City, OR.
+Rachel Drellinger, CEO.
 Bioresorbable polymer clips to close the dura of the spine during Neurosurgery.
 Additional applications in OB/GYN and General Surgery.

-OmnEcoil.
+OmnEcoil Instruments www.omnecoil.com Portland, OR.
 Duffy, CEO.
 Devices to allow the imaging and biopsy of prostate under MRI guidance in one procedure.